bigbenaugust/make_hosts/README.md

 Run with -b first to save your initial/original hosts file.

-On some systemd machines, /etc/resolvconf/resolv.conf.d/head could be used instead.
+On some systemd machines, /etc/resolvconf/resolv.conf.d/head could be used instead of /etc/hosts.

 Really, something like: https://github.com/anticapitalista/antiX-live/blob/master/block-advert.sh is a lot prettier and does the same sort of thing.